-About College of Engineering
+About College of Engineering and Advanced Computing

-College of Engineering at Alfaisal University offers degree programs in five undergraduate engineering disciplines that answer the growing needs of Saudi Arabia in realizing its vision 2030.
-These programs include architectural, electrical, mechanical, industrial and software engineering, all of which are fully accredited by the Engineering

-Accreditation Commission of ABET.
+College of Engineering and Advanced Computing at Alfaisal University offers degree programs in six undergraduate engineering disciplines that answer the growing needs of Saudi Arabia in realizing its vision 2030.
+These programs include architectural, electrical, mechanical, industrial, biomedical, and software engineering, all of which are fully accredited by the Engineering Accreditation Commission of ABET.